 Returning From Official Withdrawal or Leave of Absence

-Students not meeting SAP may appeal to be removed from ineligible status and be reconsidered for federal financial aid by submitting an appeal letter to Associate Director and Title IV Compliance Officer, Monica Avina.
+Students not meeting SAP may appeal to be considered for removal from ineligible status and be reconsidered for federal financial aid by submitting an appeal letter to Monica Avina, Financial Aid Counselor and Compliance Specialist..
 The appeal must include the following:

 - Explanation on failure to make SAP.